kit-clj/kit-clj.github.io/resources/md/clojurescript.md

 * immutable data structures
 * powerful standard library

+### Quick Start

+This section provides a short list of steps that you need to complete to start ClojureScript development with Kit.
+See the sections below for details.

+1. Add the `:kit/cljs` module by running `(kit/install-module :kit/cljs)`.
+2. Restart your application.
+3. Install JavaScript dependencies by running `npm install` in your project's root directory.
+4. Run the `shadow-cljs` compiler in *watch* mode by executing `npx shadow-cljs watch app`.
+5. Connect to you `shadow-cjls` nREPL on port 7002 using your preferred editor.
+6. Open your project's root page ([http://localhost:3000](http://localhost:3000) by default) in your preferred browser.
+7. In the `shadow-cjls` REPL, run `(shadow.cljs.devtools.api/repl :app)`.
+8. Verify that everything is wired correctly by running `(js/alert "Hi")` in your `shadow-cljs` REPL.
+This should display an alert in your browser window.

 ### Adding ClojureScript Support

 ClojureScript support can be added via the official `:kit/cljs` module.
-Simply run `(kit/install-module :kit/cljs)` in order to add the assets. this will add support for compiling ClojureScript using [shadow-cljs](https://shadow-cljs.github.io/docs/UsersGuide.html).
+Run `(kit/install-module :kit/cljs)` to add the assets.
+This will add support for compiling ClojureScript using [shadow-cljs](https://shadow-cljs.github.io/docs/UsersGuide.html).
+Be sure to restart the application afterwards.

 ### Managing JavaScript and ClojureScript dependencies

 #### NPM modules

-NPM is used to manage JavaScript modules used in the project.
-Make sure that you have NPM tools installed for doing that.
-When the module is added, a `package.json` file will be created with the following content:
+NPM is used to manage JavaScript modules in the project.
+Make sure that you have NPM installed.
+Adding the `:kit/cljs` module will create a `package.json` file with the following content:

 ```
 {